tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/产品简介/应用场景_intl.md

 ## Entertainment
 #### Photo Grouping
-With the facial recognition and face search technologies, Face Recognition can aggregate similar faces in an album and easily categorize photos by face.
+With the facial recognition and face search technologies, Face Recognition can sort similar faces in an album and categorize photos by face.

 #### Beautification
 With the facial feature localization technology, Face Recognition can accurately position the facial features for use in beautification, face reshaping, face comics effect, face change, and face stickers.